PinJuke/PinJuke/docs/INSTALLATION.md

 Head over to the [releases page](https://github.com/PinJuke/PinJuke/releases) to download the latest *application*.

+You may also want to download the [PinJuke Milkdrop assets](https://github.com/PinJuke/PinJuke-Milkdrop/releases).

 ## Extract the archive

-The zip archive contains a top level `PinJuke` folder so you can extract the files for example to `C:\vPinball` (the default location of the PinUP System).
+The zip archives contain a top level `PinJuke` folder so you can extract the files for example to `C:\vPinball` (the default location of the *PinUP Popper Baller Installer*).

 If you extract the zip archive using the archiver software integrated in Windows you probably get a hint, when you want to run the application: